EmilRamsvik/Digital-Garden/docs/Personal.md

   - obsidian
 finished: true
 created: 2023-10-29T15:33
-updated: 2024-01-06T16:40
+updated: 2024-01-09T19:09
 ---
 # Personal

-My Knowledge Wiki contains most of my knowledge (From 2023 onwards mostly).
-I try to gather all information I find interesting and my learnings in this wiki.
-The goal is to create a digital garden for my thoughts and share as much as possible of the things I find interesting.
-The goal is to have a comprehensive library for my thoughts and experiences that I can share with the world and look back on.
+My Knowledge Wiki contains most of my knowledge (From 2023 onwards mainly).
+I gather all information I find interesting and my learnings in this wiki.
+The goal is to create a digital garden for my thoughts and share as many of the things I find interesting as possible.
+The goal is to have a comprehensive library for my thoughts and experiences to share with the world and look back on.

-I use [[Personal/Obsidian/Obsidian|Obsidian]] for most of the digital garden work I have, but it is not only for digital gardening but also for other things.
-It is an important part of the digital garden workflow.
+I use [Obsidian](Obsidian/Obsidian.md) for most of my digital garden work, but it is not only for digital gardening but also for other things.
+It is an essential part of the digital garden workflow.

 # Methodology
 I believe consistent work and updates are the keys to improvement.
 I am a fan of trying to make a quick standard with at least some structure that can be expanded upon when making new choices.